Mosquito Coast: Miskito Sambu

-While accounts vary, the Miskito Sambu appear to be descended from the survivors of a shipwrecked slave ship who reached this area in the mid-seventeenth century.
+While accounts vary, the Miskito Sambu appear to be descended from the survivors of a shipwrecked slave ship who reached this area in the mid-17th century.
 These survivors intermarried with the local Miskito people, thereby creating a mixed-race group.
 They gradually adopted the language and much of the culture of their hosts.
-The Miskito Sambu settled near the Wanks (Coco) River.
-By the late 17th century, their leader held the office of general with jurisdiction over the northern portions of the kingdom.
-In the early eighteenth century, they managed to take over the office of King, which they held for at least the rest of the century.
+The Miskito Sambu settled near the Coco River.
+By the late 17th century, their leader held the office of general with jurisdiction over the northern portions of the Mosquito Kingdom.
+In the early 18th century, they managed to take over the office of king, which they held for at least the rest of the century.

-In the late 17th and early 18th centuries, Miskitos Zambos began a series of raids that attacked Spanish-held territories and still independent Indigenous groups in the area.
-Miskito raiders reached as far north as the Yucatán, and as far south as the River Chagres.
+In the late 17th and early 18th centuries, Miskitos Zambos began a series of raids that attacked Spanish-held territories and independent Indian polities.
+Miskito raiders reached as far north as the Yucatán, and as far south as Costa Rica.
 They sold many of the captives they took as slaves to English or other British merchants; the slaves were transported to Jamaica to work on sugar plantations.
-Through such raiding, the Zambo gained a more dominant position and the king's domain was inhabited primarily by Zambos.
+Through such raiding, the Zambo gained a more dominant position, and the king's domain was inhabited primarily by Zambos.
 They also assisted the government of Jamaica in hunting down Maroons in the 1720s.

 Sociopolitical system

-Although English accounts referred to the area as a "kingdom", it was relatively loosely organized at first.
-A description of the kingdom written in 1699, notes that it occupied discontinuous areas along the coast.
+Although English accounts referred to the area as a "kingdom", it was relatively loosely organized.
+A description of the kingdom, written in 1699, notes that it occupied discontinuous areas along the coast.
 It probably did not include a number of settlements of English traders.
 Although English accounts refer as well to various noble titles, Miskito social structure does not appear to have been particularly stratified.
 The 1699 description noted that people holding titles such as "king" and "governor" were only empowered as war leaders, and did not have the last word in judicial disputes.
 Otherwise, the author saw the population as living in an egalitarian state.

-M. W. mentioned titled officers in his account of 1699, but later sources define these superior offices to include the king, a governor, a general, and an Admiral.
-In the early 18th century, the kingdom became organized into four distinct clusters of population, centred on the banks of the navigable rivers.
-They were integrated into a single if loosely structured political entity.
-The northern portions were dominated by Sambus and the southern ones by Tawira Miskito.
-The king, whose domain lay from the Wanks River south to the Rio Kukalaya, including the king's residence near Sandy Bay, was a Sambu, as was the general, who ruled the northern portions of the kingdom, from the Wanks River to nearly Trujillo.
-The Governor, who was a Tawira, controlled the southern regions, from the Cucalaya River to Pearl Key Lagoon.
-In the later 18th century (post 1766), another title, Admiral, was recorded; this man was also a Tawira, controlling a region on the extreme south from Pearl Lagoon down to around Bluefields.
+M. W. mentions titled officers in his account of 1699, but later sources define these superior offices to include the king, a governor, and a general.
+In the early 18th century, the Miskito kingdom became organized into four distinct clusters of population, centered on the banks of the navigable rivers.
+They were integrated into a single loosely structured political entity.
+The northern portions were dominated by Sambus and the southern ones by Tawira Miskitos.
+The king, whose domain lay from the Coco River south to the Rio Kukalaya, including the king's residence near Sandy Bay, was a Sambu, as was the general, who ruled the northern portions of the kingdom, from the Coco River to nearly Trujillo.
+The governor, who was a Tawira, controlled the southern regions, from the Cucalaya River to Pearl Lagoon.

+After 1766, another title, admiral, was recorded; this man was also a Tawira, controlling a region on the extreme south from Pearl Key Lagoon down to around Bluefields.